 There will be a slight delay or a small difference in pitch, even if it’s negligible.
 Chorus was designed to imitate this phenomenon.
 But it has evolved into a lot more since then.

 There’s another reason why the chorus has to be slightly out of tune/time.
-From what I understand, one reason is to avoid phase cancelation.
+From what I understand, one reason is to avoid phase cancellation.

-Phase cancelation is when two inverted audio signals wind up canceling each other out.
+Phase cancellation is when two inverted audio signals wind up cancelling each other out.
 Sean Divine is pretty good at talking about this kind of thing – I recommend checking his video out down below.

 This is one reason why many engineers and producers recommend mixing in mono (which I have a guide on by the way, on Producer Society).
 Mixing in mono puts all of the audio signals in one channel.

 This way, you get a better idea of what the audio sounds like across multiple types of audio systems, including in big clubs or venues.
 You obviously wouldn’t want the vocals or another instrument to totally disappear when played in front of a huge crowd of people.